What Is Attendance Allowance?

 How do I claim Attendance Allowance?

-Call into our office at our shop on the High Street and ask for Alison or Lizzie.
+Call into our office at our shop on the High Street and ask for Sarah, Karen or Lizzie.
 We can then refer you to Age UK Leicestershire & Rutland who can help you claim if you are eligible.

 Attendance Allowance Checklist